Historians call the Stock Market Crash of 1929 the greatest economic calamity in history, and it is easy to see why.

 A poorly regulated stock market magnified the effects of the bubble.
 For instance, many investors bought the stock on “margin.”
 To elaborate, an investor could buy $100 worth of stock by putting as little as 10% or $10 down.

 The hope was that rising stock prices would allow the investor to sell the sock and pay the lender back at a price.
 However, many investors could not pay the loans off when the market crashed.

 Consequently, both the brokers, who were also margin lenders and the investors, lost all their money.
 Additionally, many of the investors were middle and working-class Americans who invested all their savings in the margin.

 Thus, many average people lost everything and their confidence in the economy and capitalism in the crash.
 This helped trigger the Depression because many people quit buying consumer goods and investing.

 What Events Led to the Stock Market Crash of 1929?

-Events that Preceded the Crash of 1929
+10 Events that Led To the Stock Market Crash of 1929

 - 1914-1918 World War One destroys the international economic and political order.
-In particular, the war devastates the German economy which never truly recovers.
+In particular, the war devastates the German economy, which never truly recovers.

 - 1919 – The Treaty of Versailles imposes sanctions on Germany, which the defeated nation cannot repay.
 This hurts the global economy by crippling the world’s second-largest economy.